wurmlab/genomicscourse/2020/practicals/reference_genome/prediction.md

   * augustus_species: a known gene set from a related species, in this case we choose `honeybee1` (yes that's a 1)

+We deactivated RepeatMakser and RepeatRunner due to computational constraints as well as the lack of a suitable repeat library.
 For a real project, we *would* include RepeatMasker (perhaps after creating a new repeat library), we would provide as much relevant information as possible (e.g., RNAseq read mappings, transcriptome assembly – both improve gene prediction performance *tremendously*), and iteratively train gene prediction algorithms for our data including Augustus and SNAP.

 Finally, run `maker maker_opts.ctl`.
 This may take a few minutes, depending on how much data you gave it.